kjmazidi/Intro-to-Deep-Learning/README.md

 # Intro-to-Deep-Learning
 with Google TensorFlow

-Created by Karen Mazidi and Vincent Ng at The University of Texas at Dallas
+Course Materials Created and Curated by Karen Mazidi

 Course Outline: